UPAA: A Brief History

 During UPAA President Abraham Sarmiento’s term (1973-1979), the UPAA secured the approval of the Board of Regents for the use of a site in the Diliman campus for a building to be called “Ang Bahay ng Alumni.”
 Launched in June 1992 during the second term of Regent Edgardo B. Espiritu (1985-1988, 1990-2000), it became a joint undertaking of UP and UPAA.

+A team headed by former regent and UPAA 1st Vice President Nelia Gonzales solicited close to P85 million from alumni donors both here and overseas.
 The UP General Alumni Homecoming in June 1994 was held at Ang Bahay ng Alumni, although the building was not yet fully finished.
 Inaugurated in 1996, Ang Bahay became a venue of choice for conferences, concerts and reunions, not only among UP organizations, but other groups as well.
 Rentals from tenants earn revenues for both UP and UPAA.
-All succeeding UP alumni homecomings were held in the new campus landmark, except the 2008 UP Centennial Homecoming, which was held at the Araneta Coliseum
+All succeeding UP alumni homecomings were held in the new campus landmark, except the 2008 UP Centennial Homecoming, which was held at the Araneta Coliseum.

-The UPAA has 172 accredited chapters, organized locally by alumni from the various UP colleges and overseas by UP alumni residing in various cities around the globe.
+The UPAA presently has 177 accredited chapters, organized locally by alumni from the various UP colleges and overseas by UP alumni residing in various cities around the globe.
 Both the UPAA and its chapters have established professorial chairs and scholarship funds in various colleges throughout the UP System.

 During the University’s Diamond Year and Centennial celebrations, the UPAA and its chapters raised tens of millions of pesos for UP – a most telling sign of the burning alumni spirit wherever UP graduates might be.

 The UPAA celebrated its Centennial in 2013, led by UPAA President and Alumni Regent Ponciano E. Rivera, Jr., with the theme Bagong Siglo, Bagong Sigla (“New Century, New Energy”) — underscoring its constancy of purpose with renewed vigor.
-A Centennial logo-design contest produced a festive image inspired by the colourful tympanum-shaped pediment of the Ang Bahay façade.
+A Centennial logo-design contest produced a festive image inspired by the colourful, Quonset hut-modeled pediment of the Ang Bahay façade.

-To kick off its Centennial celebration, the UPAA held an Alumni Family Fiesta in March 2013 – with an early morning Fun Run, followed by fiesta games, and a bingo social in the afternoon.
+To kick off its Centennial celebration, the UPAA held an Alumni Family Fiesta in March 2013 – with an early morning Fun Run around the campus, followed by fiesta games at the track and field oval, and a bingo social at Ang Bahay in the afternoon.
 The Philippine Postal Corp. memorialized the milestone in the UPAA Centennial Commemorative Stamps issued on April 2, 2013, the 100th Foundation Day of the UPAA.
 The UPAA Centennial Alumni Homecoming in June 2013 was held in two venues: Ang Bahay ng Alumni for dinner and fellowship, and the UP Theater for the presentation of the UPAA Distinguished Alumni Awards.

 An impressive depiction of Philippine history in art from prehistory to the present, SiningSaysay consists of thirty awe-inspiring mural-sized paintings (6’x9’) by twenty-seven UP alumni artists of note.
 The project, jointly sponsored by U.P., Araneta Center, and UPAA, was conceived at the end of the term of UPAA president Gari M. Tiongco (2006-2009) as a grand segue to the 100 Years, 100 Nudes exhibit cum coffee table book project of UPAA for the 2008 U.P.
 Centennial.